vitessio/website/content/en/docs/18.0/reference/programs/vtcombo/_index.md

       --gc_check_interval duration                                       Interval between garbage collection checks (default 1h0m0s)
       --gc_purge_check_interval duration                                 Interval between purge discovery checks (default 1m0s)
-      --gh-ost-path string                                               override default gh-ost binary full path --grpc-use-effective-groups                                        If set, and SSL is not used, will set the immediate caller's security groups from the effective caller id's groups.
+      --gh-ost-path string                                               override default gh-ost binary full path --grpc-send-session-in-streaming                                   If set, will send the session as last packet in streaming api to support transactions in streaming
+      --grpc-use-effective-groups                                        If set, and SSL is not used, will set the immediate caller's security groups from the effective caller id's groups.
       --grpc-use-static-authentication-callerid                          If set, will set the immediate caller id to the username authenticated by the static auth plugin.
       --grpc_auth_mode string                                            Which auth plugin implementation to use (eg: static)